 Difference between pottery and ceramics:

-Pottery and ceramics play an important part in the western and eastern culture since thousands of years and it’s thriving till this day.
-They both are such unique pieces of crafts and arts done in a wonderful way and hard work.
+Pottery and ceramics play an important part in western and eastern culture for thousands of years and it’s thriving to this day.
+They both are such unique pieces of crafts and arts done in a wonderful way and with hard work.

 What is ceramic and why is it different from pottery?

 Firstly, starting from ceramics objects.
 Ceramics are things made from non-metal material and inorganic compounds that can change their shape totally when they are heated.
 For instance, clay has a chemical bond with water.